SylviaOne/Repo-hub/README.md

-## I invented a new word!
-Plagiarism!
+## I was in an 80's band called the prevention.
+We were better than the cure.